Open-Markets-Initiative/Directory/Organizations/Nyse/Protocols/NationalEquities/Bbo.md

-## NationalEquities Bbo: Nyse National Equities Best Bid And Offer
+## NationalEquities Bbo: Best Bid And Offer

 Best bid and offer market data feed for securities traded on Nyse National Equities.